MarCanovas/Project-Week-8-Final-Project/your-project/README.md

 Also, there are many different Machine Learning and Deep Learning techniques available that could overpass the accuracy obtained with the selected models, so trying a variety of new algorithms is also a good approach to improve our actual results.

+Furthermore, as an advance improvement, we could consider the option of classifying each message into the different sub-categories that non aggresive misogyny can be divided into.

 ## Workflow
 The starting point of this project was the collection of data and defining which topics we wanted to cover with it.
 When this was defined, we created the databases with their queries to call the Twitter API.
 Then, once the dataset is defined, I preprocessed every message and set up the script that transformed it into a word-embedding vector and created a model.
 Once everything is set, I tested it all and analysed the results.